mokolodi1/MedBook_/data_model.md

 The file associated with a blob is immutable.

+### Jobs

+A job represents a single run of a specific MedBook job.

+Sample groups have collaboration security, with the right to change collaborators reserved for administrators.

 ### Patients

 Treating patients is one of the core goals of MedBook, and the patient object serves as a focal point, bringing together many disparate data.

 Each patient has a globally unique patient label.
 Each patient has one or more samples associated with it.

 ## Comments / Other